nLab

 Idea

-• it respects composition: the image of the composite of two morphisms under F is the composite of their images.
+• it respects composition: the image of the composite of two morphisms under FF is the composite of their images.

-This last property is the decicive one of a functor.
-It is called the functoriality condition.
-It is a direct generalization of the notion of homomorphism (of monoids, groups, algebras, etc.) to the case that there are more objects.
-As a slogan we have
+These last two properties are the decisive ones of a functor; they are called the functoriality conditions.
+These are a direct generalization of the notion of homomorphism (of monoids, groups, algebras, etc.) to the case that there are more objects.
+As a slogan:

 The notion of functor is a horizontal categorification of that of homomorphism.